presidential-innovation-fellows/worker-dol-gov/workplace-concerns.md

 ---

-Explore common workplace concerns and learn about the differnt options you have if you believe your rights were violated.
+Explore common workplace concerns and learn about the different options you may have if you believe your rights were violated.